 - Adding text.

-When saving photos for the web, always use a descriptive keyword filename and use keywords in the alt text.
-These are a couple of SEO strategies that will help your customers find your products.
+When saving photos for a website or an online store, always use a descriptive keyword filename and use keywords in the alt text.
+These are a couple of SEO strategies that will helpore your customers find your products.

 Below are 5 additional product photography tips from Elizabeth Waterman.

 1. Make your product the star.
 Instead of spending the lion’s share of your photography budget on a model, consider tasteful still life shots instead.
 Still life can cost a fraction, and when properly done, lets your product shine on its own.

 2. Be simple.
 It’s always better to have simple, well-done shots.
 Keep your product photos clean and simple, instead going with an overly complex concept.
 A clean and simple shot is easy for the customer to digest and lets your product pop.

 3. Choose wisely.
 Be selective about what you choose to photograph.
 What product stands out and defines your brand?
 What piece has strong detail and shoots the strongest?
 Your personal favorite might not look the sexiest on camera.